SoftwareAG/generic-tools/README.md

 ### Software AG generic tools
-This is a collection of generic tools that can be used with or without Software AG products.
+This is a collection of generic tools that can be used together with Software AG products or as standalone tools.

 - [base64](base64) - [This base64 encoding tool](https://github.com/SoftwareAG/generic-tools/releases) can be used to encode any character string.
-The string is taken from the standard input which allows the use of any printable character regardless of the underlying command interpreter.
-It can be used with any UNIX shell or Windows Command Prompt.
-For example, it can be used to encode a password containing special characters such as the ampersand which is hard to escape in Windows Command Prompt, then the encoded password can be passed to the Command Central bootstrapper.
+The string is taken from the standard input, which allows the use of any printable character regardless of the underlying command interpreter.
+You can use base64 with any UNIX shell or Windows Command Prompt.
+For example, you can encode a password that contains special characters, such as ampersand (`&`), which is hard to escape in Windows Command Prompt.
+You can pass the encoded passwords to the Command Central bootstrapper.

 ***